-- 1.1 This policy and procedure explains how and why the University collects and processes information about disabilities, health conditions and other support needs relevant to a student's enrolment for and participation in a programme at the University during the period between application and enrolment. - 1.2 The aim of the admissions process is to select students who have the ability, motivation and potential to benefit from the programme of study they intend to follow and who will make a contribution to the life of the University. - 1.3 BU is committed to equal opportunities, to widening participation in higher education and to promoting diversity in its student population.
-The University will make reasonable adjustments to enable students with disabilities, medical conditions or other support needs to participate in their chosen course, in accordance with these aims, the University's Access and Participation Plan and the University's duties under the Equality Act 2010. - 1.4 The University also has a responsibility to determine whether students enrolling on a programme are capable of meeting the core requirements of the course.
-This includes ensuring that they will able to participate in core activities effectively and safely, both in terms of their own health and safety and that of others.
-This policy and procedure outlines the processes by which any such determinations will be made, with the aim of ensuring that such decisions are made fairly and on the basis of appropriate information. - In addition, this policy and procedure provides for the collection and processing of information about applicants' disabilities, health conditions and other support needs so that, subject to applicants providing accurate information on request, the University can work with the applicant with a view to putting appropriate adjustments and support in place for the applicant in a timely way.
-In this policy the term "applicant" will usually refer to someone who has accepted an offer from the University but not yet enrolled as a student, as we do not formally ask applicants to provide information about disabilities, medical conditions and support needs before accepting an offer. - This policy and procedure (3D) applies in parallel with the University's Admissions Policy and Procedure for Applicants with a Criminal Record (3E).
-If it becomes apparent that an offer-holder's position is likely to need to be considered by a Panel under both 3E and 3D, the procedure under 3E will usually be completed before a Panel considers the individual's position under 3D, but the Head of Admissions will determine the appropriate approach having regard to all relevant factors in the individual case. - 1.7 Decisions about the impact of disabilities, health conditions and other support needs on students after they have enrolled at BU will be taken under 11H Fitness to Practice Procedure or 11J Support to Study Procedure as applicable. - 1.8 Applicants to programmes run at Partners should contact the Partner directly for information about support and adjustments which may be available to them.
+- 1.1 This policy and procedure explains how and why the University collects and processes information about disabilities, health conditions and other support needs relevant to a student's enrolment for and participation in a programme at the University during the period between application and enrolment. - 1.2 BU is committed to equal opportunities, to widening participation in higher education and to promoting diversity in its student population.
+The University will make reasonable adjustments to enable students with disabilities, medical conditions or other support needs to participate in their chosen course, in accordance with these aims, the University's Access and Participation Plan and the University's duties under the Equality Act 2010. - 1.3 The University also has a responsibility to determine whether students enrolling on a programme are capable of meeting the core requirements of the course.
+This includes ensuring that they will able to participate in core activities effectively and safely, both in terms of their own health and safety and that of others. - 1.4 This policy and procedure provides for the collection and processing of information about applicants' disabilities, health conditions and other support needs so that, subject to applicants providing accurate information on request, the University can work with the applicant with a view to putting appropriate adjustments and support in place for the applicant in a timely way.
+In this policy the term "applicant" will usually refer to someone who has accepted an offer from the University but not yet enrolled as a student, as we do not formally ask applicants to provide information about disabilities, medical conditions and support needs before accepting an offer. - 1.5 This policy and procedure (3D) applies in parallel with the University's Admissions Policy and Procedure for Applicants with a Criminal Record (3E).
+If it becomes apparent that an offer-holder's position is likely to need to be considered by a Panel under both 3E and 3D, the procedure under 3E will usually be completed before a Panel considers the individual's position under 3D, but the Admissions Manager will determine the appropriate approach having regard to all relevant factors in the individual case. - 1.6 Decisions about the impact of disabilities, health conditions and other support needs on students after they have enrolled at BU will be taken under 11H Fitness to Practice Procedure or 11J Support to Study Procedure as applicable. - 1.7 Applicants to programmes run at Partners should contact the Partner directly for information about support and adjustments which may be available to them.